-Set on the gentle slopes of a lychee and mango plantation, the dense Sal forest to its’ west, the hills of Mussoorie to its’ north, Vana is an international ashram, a wellness retreat, a world class sanctuary – all healing and nourishing.
-Designed by Spanish architectural company Esteva I Esteva, it’s design is both dramatic and serene; sculptured sleek stone and sheer glass, modernist polished buildings with pale wooden floors, and all surrounded by a large courtyard shaded by a grove of mango trees.
-Bedrooms are soothing and calm - the colour scheme is definitely from the muted end of the colour chart, with wall-to-ceiling windows overlooking the trees and hills.
+Set on the gentle slopes of a lychee and mango plantation, the dense Sal forest to its west, the hills of Mussoorie to its’ north, Vana is an international ashram, a wellness retreat, a world-class sanctuary – all healing and nourishing.
+Designed by Spanish architectural company Esteva i Esteva, it’s design is both dramatic and serene; sculptured sleek stone and sheer glass, modernist polished buildings with pale wooden floors, and all surrounded by a large courtyard shaded by a grove of mango trees.
+Bedrooms are soothing and calm - the colour scheme is muted, with wall-to-ceiling windows overlooking the trees and hills.
 It is the brainchild of owner Veer Singh, a perfectionist with exacting standards.

 The treatment menu is vast, Chi Nei Tsang, (a deep abdominal massage) with Azusa, or perhaps Watsu with Sara, where you are massaged in a warm womb-like pool until you reach a state of complete relaxation.
 There is stretching like you have never known before with Mayank - limb by limb, muscle by muscle, every knot kneaded until you spring back to life.
-Then there are the many massages on offer; all performed by magical hands, all from different ancient practices, all working seamlessly together, to make you whole again.
 The fragrant Ayurvedic oils of the heavenly four-handed abhyanga massage, (which finishes with your hair being wrapped in a saffron turban to keep your head warm), the Ku Nye massage performed by two therapists who whisper Sanskrit mantras as they press hot pods into your energy channels.
-All massages are listed for a purpose, all are expertly performed, or are part of your journey to improvement.
+There are many other massages on offer; all performed by magical hands, all from different ancient practices, all working seamlessly together, to make you whole again.
+All massages are listed for a purpose, all are expertly performed, and are part of your journey to improvement.
 Vana quite simply is exquisite, it’s a life-changing, profound experience, somewhere to connect with your inner stillness.

-For more information, read the comprehensive review of this incredible retreat by spa expert Daisy Finer, as featured in the Conde Nast Traveller Spa Guide 2016.
+For more information, read the comprehensive review of this incredible retreat by spa expert Daisy Finer, as featured in the Conde Nast Traveller Spa Guide.

 Includes flights, transfers, accommodation & personalised programme